CosmWasm/sylvia-book/src/basics/funds.md

 [`Router`](https://docs.rs/cw-multi-test/latest/cw_multi_test/struct.Router.html)
 with all modules supported by multi-test, the API object, and the state.
 This function is called once during contract instantiation.
 The `router` object contains some generic fields
-\- we are interested in bank in particular.
+\- we are interested in the bank in particular.
 It has a type of [`BankKeeper`](https://docs.rs/cw-multi-test/latest/cw_multi_test/struct.BankKeeper.html), where the [`init_balance`](https://docs.rs/cw-multi-test/latest/cw_multi_test/struct.BankKeeper.html#method.init_balance)